Summary of your loan

 The series of yes-or-no checkboxes spells out whether the rate can rise, whether the loan balance or payment can increase, and whether the loan has a prepayment penalty or balloon payment.
-If any of the Yes boxes are checked, further details should be disclosed.
+If any of the "Yes" boxes are checked, further details should be disclosed.

 Escrow account information

-This section discloses whether the lender will collect a portion of the annual property taxes and homeowner's insurance premium each month in addition to the loan payment.
+This section discloses whether the lender will collect a portion of the annual property taxes and homeowners insurance premium each month in addition to the loan payment.
 If so, those amounts will be held in an escrow (or impound) account and used to pay those expenses when they're due.

 Summary of your settlement charges

 The "A," "B" and "A+B" lines at the bottom of Page 1 show the totals of costs that are explained in detail on Page 2.
 "A" is the total of the lender's loan origination charges.
-"B" is the total of fees for other settlement service.
+"B" is the total of fees for other settlement services.
 The key word here is "estimated."
 The costs could change before the loan closes.